 Halloween is a popular holiday in the United States and many folks love to get into the spirit.
 One way to insert a little spooky into your life is to create Halloween inspired layouts in your bullet journal.
 Check out these Instagram posts.

 Another way to add Halloween flair to your bullet journal is to draw some spooky doodles on your layouts.
-MoxieDori sponsored an entire month of October Doodles that are perfect for all of your October spreads.
+Here are a few of our faves.
+Follow us on Insta over @moxiedori for more spooky doodles.

 The Halloween bullet journal stencil is shaped like a cat and contains six spooky elements.
 This video tutorial will show you how to make this October calendar using the gravestone element.